The Magisterium

 wisdom.

-Imagine if someone set up a school to teach whatever they wanted, whatever they thought, whether it had any backing or not.
+Imagine, for a moment, that someone set up a school to teach whatever they wanted, whatever they thought, whether it had any backing or not.

 - Science might be whatever they say it is.